jackocnr/intl-tel-input/README.md

 Control when the country list appears as a fullscreen popup vs an inline dropdown.
 By default, it will appear as a fullscreen popup on mobile devices (based on user-agent and screen width), to make better use of the limited space (similar to how a native `<select>` works), and as an inline dropdown on larger devices/screens.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--usefullscreenpopup) (using the React component).

 **utilsScript**
-Type: `String` Default: `""` Example: `"build/js/utils.js"`
+Type: `String` Default: `""` Example: `"/build/js/utils.js"`
 Enable formatting/validation etc. by specifying the URL of the included utils.js script (or alternatively just point it to the file on [cdnjs.com](https://cdnjs.com/libraries/intl-tel-input)).
-The script is fetched only when the page has finished loading (on the window load event) to prevent blocking (the script is ~215KB).
+The script is loaded via a [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) statement, which means the URL cannot be relative - it must be absolute.
+The script is fetched only when the page has finished loading (on the window load event) to prevent blocking (the script is ~260KB).
 When instantiating the plugin, a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object is returned under the `promise` instance property, so you can do something like `iti.promise.then(callback)` to know when initialisation requests like this have finished.
 See [Utilities Script](#utilities-script) for more information.

 ## Public Methods
 In these examples, `iti` refers to the plugin instance which gets returned when you initialise the plugin e.g.